10 Instagram Best Practices for Nonprofits

 9) Experiment with Instagram Stories & Instagram Live (if you have the time and skills).

-Best Practices 1-8 should be the top priorities for nonprofits, but if your nonprofit has the time, it’s worth experimenting with Instagram Stories and Instagram Live to see if they are a good fit for your nonprofit on Instagram.
+Best Practices 1-8 should be the top priorities for nonprofits, but if your nonprofit has the time, it’s worth experimenting with Instagram Stories and Instagram Live to see if they are a good fit for your nonprofit.

 Instagram Stories

 That said, if your nonprofit is less worried about acquiring donations or website traffic from using Instagram Stories, but you’re all in for using stories to engage your community, then experiment with the vast array of engagement tools offered for Instagram Stories and be sure to archive your stories in Highlights.
-A good example of a nonprofit using stories is Junior Achievement of Arizona.
+A good example of a nonprofit using stories is Visit Tucson.

 Instagram Live